joao-conde/advents-of-code/aoc2019/README.md

 ## Why C++

 Felt like practicing the first programming language I learned.
-Next year I may take the time to learn Go or Rust as these are gradually overtaking C++ in systems programming.
+Next year I may take the time to learn Rust as it is gradually overtaking C++ in systems programming.

 ## Run solutions